murticalen/FrontendAcademy2024/Homeworks/01/task-03/README.md

     * a password
     * and a text sentence.
 * Submit button
-    - [x] but it shouldn't do anything particular, just submit the data to "nowhere" for now.
+    - [x] but it shouldn't do anything particular, just submit the data to "nowhere".

 Basically, something like a login form with an additional input.
 You can find inspiration [here](Facebook_login.png).